Keywords

 ¶

 TethysL includes syntax extensions that can significantly help capture similar constructs in a mission script with a concise, readable, and less error-prone syntax compared to the traditional XML based language.
-More details in this section.
+More details in the section about Macro extensions in TethysL.

 mission